American Airlines will book flights to full capacity

 The number of confirmed new COVID-19 infections in the U.S. hit an all-time high of 40,000 on Friday, eclipsing a record set on April 24, according to Johns Hopkins University.

-American is based in Fort Worth, Texas, where Gov. Greg Abbott on Friday rolled back some steps the state had taken to re-open its economy.
+American is based in Fort Worth, Texas, where Gov. Greg Abbott on Friday rolled back some steps the state had taken just two months ago in an aggressive attempt to re-open its economy.

+The airline announced the change deep into a press release that was mostly devoted to measures it is taking to clean planes and kill the virus.

+“As more people continue to travel, customers may notice that flights are booked to capacity starting July 1,″ American said.
+Starting Tuesday, American will ask passengers to confirm that they haven’t had COVID-19 symptoms in the previous 14 days.